OxalisCommunity/Oxalis-AS4/docs/CEF-connectivity.md

 ### CEF-Connectivity using Oxalis-Standalone sending SBD payloads

-Oxalis-Standalone performs validations to enshure messages confor to PEPPOL standards. to work around this issue we have made som changes to Oxalis-AS4 to allow us to buypass these restrictions for CEF-Connectivity test.
-These changes is kept minimal not to unnesesarely endanger the PEPPOL network.
-If messages using CEF PMode is to be used regularly we recoment the creation of a separate CLI wrapper or adjostments to Oxalis-Standalone.
-The modified version of Oxalis-AS4 can be found [here](https://github.com/difi/Oxalis-AS4/releases/download/4.1.0-RC10/oxalis-as4-4.1.0-connectivity-SNAPSHOT-dist.zip).
+Oxalis-Standalone performs validations to ensure messages conform to PEPPOL standards. to work around this issue, we have made some changes to Oxalis-AS4 to allow us to bypass these restrictions for CEF-Connectivity test.
+These changes are kept minimal not to unnecessarily endanger the PEPPOL network.
+If messages using CEF PMode is to be used regularly we recommend the creation of a separate CLI wrapper or adjustments to Oxalis-Standalone.
+The modified version of Oxalis-AS4 can be found here.

-To perform the CEF-Connectivity test send use the provided configuration and payload using these parameters <code>-f &lt;path to filr&gt; -u &lt;http address to CEF&gt; -cert &lt;path to CEF certificate&gt;</code>.
-Use of the additional override commands will add PEPPOL prefixes to the values that will breake the connectivity test.
+To perform the CEF-Connectivity test send use the provided configuration and payload using these parameters `-f &lt;path to file&gt; -u &lt;http address to CEF&gt; -cert &lt;path to CEF certificate&gt;`.
+Use of the additional override commands will add PEPPOL prefixes to the values that will break the connectivity test.

-Oxalis 4.1.0 added the abbility to use self signed certificates in a LOCAL mode (this mode is automaticaly detected if you provide a self signed certificate).
+Oxalis 4.1.0 added the ability to use self-signed certificates in a LOCAL mode (this mode is automatically detected if you provide a self-signed certificate).
 This LOCAL mode does require that you provide your own truststore and SMP (locator) address.
 An example is provided below.

 Example oxalis.conf
 ```